WORLD HEALTH ORGANIZATION FOOD AND AGRICULTURE ORGANIZATION

 3.5 SELECTION, TRAINING AND MEDICAL SUPERVISION OF WORKERS

-cardiovascular disorders should be excluded from contact.
-Persons
+renal disease or dermatitis should be excluded from contact.

-Special account should be taken of the workers' ability to
+Special account should be taken of workers' mental ability to

 comprehend and follow instructions.
 Training of workers in